carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 #### Streams

-- This feature is enabled to trigger events on database.
+- This feature is enabled to **trigger events on database**.
-- It is a time ordered sequence of item level modifications in a table (stored up to 24 hours)
+- It is a time ordered sequence of item level modifications in a table (stored up to 24 hours).
+- Possible Integrations
-- It can be integrated with lambda function for e.g. send welcome email to user added into the table.
+  - Lambda function for e.g. Send welcome email to user added into the table.
+  - SNS Topics e.g. Send an alert to the managers multiple teams every time a new record is updated.
+Note managers needs to subscribe to the topic.

 #### Global Tables